research-software-directory/RSD-as-a-service/documentation/docs/01-users/05-adding-software.md

 ### Document URL

 You can link to a remote Markdown file which will be dynamically loaded by the RSD.
 An often used approach is to link to a readme file on the GitHub repository.
-In this case you need to link to `raw` version of readme file.
-For example, to link to readme file of the RSD repository, we used the link https://raw.githubusercontent.com/research-software-directory/RSD-as-a-service/main/README.md. **Note that url domain is different** `https://raw.githubusercontent.com/` from default GitHub domain (https://github.com).
+In this case you need to link to the `raw` version of the readme file.
+For example, to link to the readme file of the RSD repository, we used the link https://raw.githubusercontent.com/research-software-directory/RSD-as-a-service/main/README.md. **Note that the url domain is different** `https://raw.githubusercontent.com/` from the default GitHub domain (https://github.com).

 :::warning
-When using a Document URL to point to remote markdown file on the GitGub, you need to provide URL to raw markdown file (see the animation below).
+When using a Document URL to point to a remote markdown file on the GitGub, you need to provide a URL to a raw markdown file (see the animation below).
 In addition, all links used in the Markdown document need to be `absolute` (https://...).
 This is required, because Markdown content is loaded from the GitHub domain into the RSD website.
 :::

 ### Logo